 Under our Supply and License Agreement with Mayne Pharma, we have secured exclusive rights to commercialize SUBA-Itraconazole for the treatment of patients with cancer via oral administration in the United States.
 Mayne Pharma is our sole source supplier of SUBA-Itraconazole, and under such agreement, we must obtain all required supply of SUBA-Itraconazole capsules for our clinical trials and commercialization of the product from Mayne Pharma, except in the limited circumstance where Mayne Pharma has established a secondary supplier and is unable to supply the product.
 As such, this agreement and our collaboration with Mayne Pharma are critical to our business.
 In the event that the Mayne Pharma Supply and License Agreement is terminated or Mayne Pharma is unable to supply the product, we may lose the ability to commercialize SUBA-Itraconazole, and our business prospects would be materially damaged.
-Moreover, if we fail to achieve certain commercialization goals or funding goals or materially breach certain conditions under our agreements with Mayne Pharma, Mayne Pharma has the right to demand the resignation of Nicholas J. Virca, our Chief Executive Officer and President, and Frank E. O'Donnell, Jr., our Executive Chairman, from their positions with our company.
-In the event that Mr. Virca or Dr. O'Donnell do not submit their resignations in a timely manner, Mayne can terminate the Supply and License Agreement, the loss of which would seriously impair our viability and could lead to the loss of your investment.
+Moreover, if we fail to achieve certain funding goals, Mayne Pharma has the right to appoint a majority of the directors to our Board of Directors and is no longer required to maintain an independent Board of Directors, and may demand the resignation of Frank E. O'Donnell, Jr., our Executive Chairman, from his position with our company.
+In the event that Dr. O'Donnell does not submit his resignation in a timely manner, Mayne can terminate the Supply and License Agreement, the loss of which would seriously impair our viability and could lead to the loss of your investment.